Clover160/uws.2012-fall/syllabus.md

 The intellectual work of this course is centered on understanding the problem of religious pluralism and religious liberty as it relates to the American state.
 You will engage that intellectual problem in two ways.

-First, you will *read* documents throughout American history written by people who worked through the questions of religious liberty and religious pluralism.
-You will also read the works of historians who have read the same documents and who offer interpretations of the past.
+First, you will *read* documents throughout American history written by people who worked through the questions of religious liberty and religious pluralism, and you will read the works of historians.
 Second, you will *write* your own interpretative essays grounded in your reading of primary and secondary sources.
 Specifically, you will complete three major writing assignments and accompanying pre-draft